Considering a U.S. Arts Program?

 Summer Study

-You may choose to begin your U.S. studies with a summer program for high school (secondary) students.
+You may begin your U.S. studies with a summer program for high school (secondary) students.

-New York University’s Tisch School of the Arts offers university-level summer programs in New York and Europe.
+New York University’s Tisch School University'soffers university-level summer programs in New York and Europe.
 Drama students interested in studying in New York choose a program with one of these professional training studios: Acting with the Lee Strasberg Theatre Institute, the Experimental Theatre Workshop (ETW), or Musical Theatre Performance with Collaborative Arts Project 21 (CAP21).

-Future filmmakers choose from Filmmakers Workshop: Narrative, hands-on training in all aspects of video production, or Filmmakers Workshop: Animation.
-Students make their own films using techniques such as flipbooks, stop-motion puppets, claymation, and computer-generated imagery.
+Future filmmakers can choose from Filmmakers Workshop: Narrative, which offers hands-on training in all aspects of video production, or Filmmakers Workshop: Animation.
+Students make their films using techniques such as flipbooks, stop-motion puppets, claymation, and computer-generated imagery.
 They work with Final Cut Pro, PhotoShop, AfterEffects, and 16 mm cameras.

 comments powered by Disqus